majo-meimei/blog/_posts/2020-10-04-pocket-boy.md

 categories: opinion
 ---

-I will count it all joy -- even when I don't want to
+I will count it all joy -- even when it's hard to
 I will count it all joy -- even when I don't want to
 I will count it all joy